-- Any USF employee with a College of Pharmacy-paid appointment is eligible to apply including faculty (tenure and non-tenure), post docs, and staff; faculty partner with other college faculty; faculty from other universities; and public agencies or entities in the private sector (Note: The COP must be the primary principal investigator).
-A COP paid appointment member and/or grant partner may participate in or submit only one seed grant proposal per academic year in a given award cycle.
+- Any USF employee with a Taneja College of Pharmacy-paid appointment is eligible to apply including faculty (tenure and non-tenure), post docs, and staff; faculty partner with other college faculty; faculty from other universities; and public agencies or entities in the private sector (Note: The TCOP must be the primary principal investigator).
+A TCOP paid appointment member and/or grant partner may participate in or submit only one seed grant proposal per academic year in a given award cycle.

 - Those who have current Internal Research Grants or have received internal grant award within the past two years are not eligible to apply.
 If a PI has had an internal seed grant in the past, the new internal seed grant must be for the purpose of transitioning to a new area of study.
 The PI is responsible for clearly justifying that the proposed project is a transition to a new area.

-- Dissertation research by COP faculty members or their students is not eligible for funding.
+- Dissertation research by TCOP faculty members or their students is not eligible for funding.

 - Faculty who have current grant funding over $50,000 from any source are not eligible to apply unless the seed grant project will be distinct from the currently funded work.
 The PI is responsible for clearly justifying that the proposed project is distinct from currently funded work.

-If the principal investigator (PI) receives funding for the proposed research from another source after an internal grant has been awarded, unspent funds from the internal award will revert back to the Dean’s office, College of Pharmacy.
-The applicant should notify COP Research Committee.
+If the principal investigator (PI) receives funding for the proposed research from another source after an internal grant has been awarded, unspent funds from the internal award will revert back to the Dean’s office, Taneja College of Pharmacy.
+The applicant should notify TCOP Research Committee.

 One electronic version of each proposal, organized as shown below, must be received by 5:00 p.m., Wednesday, October 1.